PavelStefanov/NoteBar/README.md

 ## Usage

+First you must launch NoteBar.
+To run NoteBar right-click the taskbar, in the pop-up menu that appears, click Toolbars and then click NoteBar.

-To run NoteBar execute in powershell
+Next you can run indicator by execute in powershell

 ```powershell
 notebar
 ```
+*If NoteBar is not launched you'll see a dialog box to add NoteBar on your taskbar.*

 NoteBar is controlled via a UDP port (1738 by default).
 Send it a message and it will change a color:
 ```powershell